SUMMER AT NEW ROADS

 Registration Is Open

-New Roads is offering a vibrant Summer Program across Elementary, Middle and Upper School from Monday, June 16 - Friday, July 25.
+New Roads is offering a vibrant Summer Program across Elementary, Middle and Upper School from Monday, June 15 - Friday, July 24.
+Priority Registration is now open for New Roads families.

 Incoming Grades 1-5